 - a.
 If the ordering practitioner is not a member of the El Camino Hospital Medical Staff or Allied Health Professional Staff, verification that the practitioner is licensed and acting within his/her scope of practice in the State in which he/she sees the patient shall be obtained by the outpatient department(s) prior to performing or providing the test, study, or outpatient service.
 The license shall be verified via the appropriate website or by obtaining verbal verification from the appropriate licensing board by the department providing the service.
 In addition, a telephone number for the ordering practitioner will be verified by the outpatient department(s) prior to performing or providing the test, study, or outpatient service. - b.
 Orders for outpatient services must include the name of the patient, the date of the order, the test or treatment to be performed, and the reason for the test or treatment to be performed (symptoms or diagnosis).
-Orders for outpatient diagnostic tests (i.e., laboratory, radiology exams, EKG, etc.) may be submitted on a requisition form, a prescription/order form from the practitioner's office, or may be telephoned to the appropriate department by the practitioner's office staff with follow-up written orders. - c.
-Results shall be directly sent to the ordering practitioner unless otherwise requested by the ordering practitioner. - d.
+Orders for outpatient diagnostic tests (i.e., laboratory, radiology exams, EKG, etc.) may be submitted on a requisition form, a prescription/order form from the practitioner's office, or may be telephoned to the appropriate department by the practitioner's office staff with follow-up written orders. c.
+Results shall be directly sent to the ordering practitioner unless otherwise requested by the ordering practitioner.
+As required in California Health and Safety Code 123148(f)(1)-(4), the health care professional is required to discuss the results with the patient prior to electronic medical record auto releasing.
+Results will be released to the patient seven (7) days after results are finalized.
+The electronic medical record will release routinely processed tissues including but not limited to skin biopsies, pap smear tests, products of conception, and bone marrow aspirations for morphological evaluation, even if they reveal a malignancy. - d.
 Practitioners who are not members of the El Camino Hospital Medical Staff or Allied Health Professional Staff may order or refer patients for all outpatient services provided by El Camino Hospital except for chemotherapy orders.